IS2AI/KazParC/README.md

 </tbody>
 </table>

+<h2>Data vectorization</h2>
+The data was vectorized and using HuggingFace's transformers and datasets libraries.
+Each language pair was vectorized separately according to the source and target language in the pair.
+The data were then concatenated into united training and validation set, each containing 6 language pairs for both-way translation.

 <h2>Corpus Structure 🗂️</h2>

 <p align = "justify">The <a href="some_cloud_link">corpus</a> is organized into two distinct groups based on their file prefixes.
 Files "01" through "14" have the "kazparc" prefix, while Files "15" to "27" have the "sync" prefix.</p>